 - The study plan I made begins with the specific areas of weakness that were outlined on my answer sheet.
 This tactic is beneficial for many students, as it prevents them from being overwhelmed when their exam nears, as it means they can revise material they’re comfortable with instead of trying to learn a new and difficult topic.

 - One of the weaknesses written on my answer sheet was vocabulary.
 To address this, I incorporated regular slots of time throughout the week dedicated to vocabulary, as it isn’t a weakness that can be fixed overnight.
 These sessions should never consist of reading through a dictionary or memorising a long list of words, as there are plenty of ways to enjoy widening your vocab range.
-You can read about them here and here.
+You can read about them and watch this youtube video we made.